rebelsky/sams-assorted-musings-reflections/isu-hackathon-2017-02-24.md

 ============================================

 Believe it or not, but I was planning on writing a longer essay today [1].
-However, when I say down to write my essay, I also reviewed my incoming email [2].
+However, when I sat down to write my essay, I also reviewed my incoming email [2].
 A few messages that I'd received from students reminded me about why Grinnell students are awesome.

 Let's start with some context.
-ISU [3] is sponsorting a hackathon [4] this weekend.
-A few weeks ago, a student started planning for allowing lots of students to attend.
+ISU [3] is sponsoring a hackathon [4] this weekend.
+A few weeks ago, a student started planning for ways to allow a lot of students to attend.
 He sent out a message to the CS students mailing list [7].
 He talked to the department chair of CS [8] to see if we'd pay for transportation [9], or at least front the cost of transportation, since ISU had some money to reimburse attendees [10].